-Neither the Sanders nor Jayapal bills would allow private health insurance to operate the way it does now.
+Neither Sanders and Jayapal bills, nor proposals like Warren’s, would allow private health insurance to operate the way it does now.

-In fact, “both bills would prohibit employers and insurance companies from offering insurance that covers the same benefits that would be provided under the Medicare for All program,” Keith said.
+In fact, the current Sanders and Jayapal bills “would prohibit employers and insurance companies from offering insurance that covers the same benefits that would be provided under the Medicare for All program,” Keith said.
 “In other words, insurers couldn’t offer coverage that would duplicate the benefits and services of Medicare for All.”

 Considering that in 2018, the average cost for employer-based family healthcare was up 5 percent to nearly $20,000 per year, maybe that’s not a bad thing.

-The number of Americans without health insurance also increased in 2018 to 27.5 million people, according to a report issued in September by the Census Bureau.
-This is the first increaser in uninsured people since the Affordable Care Act (ACA) took effect in 2013.
+The number of Americans without health insurance also increased in 2018 to 27.5 million people, according to a report issued in September by the U.S. Census Bureau.
+This is the first increase in uninsured people since the ACA took effect in 2013.